Oldunixhacker/pysetup/README.md

 ## Features

-* Extensible via Python scripting, allowing implementation of additional files, custom pages.
+* Extensible via Python scripting, allowing implementation of additional files, custom pages, and more.
   Custom themes will be added soon.
 * Apps are compiled into a single binary, so PySetup supports systems with or without Python.
    * Windows programs are compiled into `.exe` files.
 Darwin and Linux kernel programs are